The best 24-70mm lenses in 2023

 Nikon built this lens to be rugged and durable, and it is moisture- and dust-resistant.
 It also features a unique OLED display on the top of the lens so you can quickly see info like your exact focal length, focus distance, and depth of field figures.
 The built-in control rings manipulate manual focus and zoom and a third that can be customized to control aperture, ISO, or other settings you may want quick access to.

 The one thing that holds this back slightly is that its autofocus isn’t quite as fast as other 24-70mm lenses.
-It is still plenty fast for most situations, but if you are a serious sports or action photographer, you may want to consider something else.
+It is still plenty fast for most situations, but if you are a serious or action photographer, you may want to consider something else.
 Luckily, the autofocus is highly accurate, so you can trust that you will nail focus more frequently.

 Best budget Nikon: NIKKOR Z 24-70mm f/4 S